Do we have to use the Design System source code?

 Who is responsible for bug fixing and testing?

-You are responsible for testing and bug fixes when you download an instance of the GUI and use it in your project.
+You are responsible for testing and bug fixes when you download an instance of the Design System and use it in your project.
 Please

 let us know if you notice any bugs in the